decentralized-legal-system/governance/README.md

 # Deploys your canisters to the replica and generates your candid interface
 dfx deploy

+# if you run into strange errors, just stop the replica and do a clean start
+dfx start --clean
 ```

 Once the job completes, your application will be available at `http://localhost:4943?canisterId={asset_canister_id}`.